Jack Stauber

 Jack Stauber (born April 6, 1996) is an American musician, animator, filmmaker, and internet personality based in Pittsburgh.
 He is recognized for his VHS-aesthetic live action, stop motion, and computer animated music videos which have been featured in internet memes.

-He has released the albums Finite Form (2013), Viator (2015), Pop Food (2017), and HiLo (2018).
-The first two tracks of Pop Food, "Buttercup" and "Oh Klahoma," went viral on TikTok.
-In 2025 "Oh Klahoma" became a viral video again in a trend on TikTok.
-Among his topics, like "Black Pill", in 2020 he won the Shorty Award in the Best in Weird category.
+He has released the albums Finite Form (2013), Viator (2015), Reviator (2017) Pop Food (2017), HiLo (2018), and Opal (2020).
+The first two tracks of Pop Food, "Buttercup" and "Oh Klahoma", went viral on TikTok.
+In 2020, he won the Shorty Award in the Best in Weird category.

 Career

 Stauber majored in marketing and minored in studio arts at the University of Pittsburgh in Pittsburgh.
 He fronted the band Joose.
 While he was a college senior, he joined Zaki, a band, as its lead singer and they released a self-titled album in 2018.